The PMC has three source clocks:

 - Real-time clock (RTC) driven by an external crystal

-The REF_CLK is typically driven by a 33 MHz external LVCMOS clock signal and is used to drive the five PLL clock generators in the PMC, LPD, FPD, and CPM.
+The REF_CLK is typically driven by a 33 MHz external LVCMOS clock signal and is used to drive the PLL clock generators.

 The RTC is driven by an external 32.768 kHz crystal.
 The clock is consumed within the RTC time keeper.
 The RTC provides a calibrated time reference based on the attached clock crystal.
 The clock can be calibrated for greater accuracy.
 When the device is powered down, the RTC is operated by the battery.
 The RTC is described in Real-Time Clock.